Dragon Ball: Reception

 Animerica felt the series had "worldwide appeal", using dramatic pacing and over-the-top martial arts action to "maintain tension levels and keep a crippler crossface hold on the audience's attention spans".
 In Little Boy: The Art of Japan's Exploding Subculture, Takashi Murakami commented that Dragon Balls "never-ending cyclical narrative moves forward plausibly, seamlessly, and with great finesse".
 Ridwan Khan from Animefringe.com commented that the manga had a "chubby" art style, but as the series continued, the characters became more refined, leaner, and more muscular.
 Khan preferred the manga over the slow pacing of the anime counterparts.
 Allen Divers of Anime News Network praised the story and humor of the manga as being effective at conveying all of the characters' personalities.
 Divers also called Viz's translation one of the best of all the English editions of the series due to its faithfulness to the original Japanese.
 D. Aviva Rothschild of Rationalmagic.com remarked the first manga volume as "a superior humor title".
 They praised Goku's innocence and Bulma's insistence as one of the funniest parts of the series.

 The content of the manga has been controversial in the United States.
 In November 1999, Toys "R" Us removed Viz's Dragon Ball from their stores nationwide when a Dallas parent complained the series had "borderline soft porn" after he bought them for his four-year-old son.
 Commenting on the issue, Susan J. Napier explained it as a cultural difference.
 After the ban, Viz reluctantly began to censor the series to keep wide distribution.
 However, in 2001, after releasing three volumes censored, Viz announced Dragon Ball would return uncensored and reprinted due to fan reactions.
 In October 2009, Wicomico County Public Schools in Maryland banned the Dragon Ball manga from their school district because it "depicts nudity, sexual contact between children and sexual innuendo among adults and children".

-In 2025, in reference to Texas Senate Bill 20, which creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict a child, whether it is an actual person, an animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence, Evan D. Mullicane of ScreenRant said the vague wording of the legislation made it "dangerous" for manga and anime such as Dragon Ball.
+In 2025, in reference to Texas Senate Bill 20, which creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict a child, whether it is an actual person, an animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence, Evan D. Mullicane of Screen Rant said the vague wording of the legislation made it "dangerous" for manga and anime such as Dragon Ball.

 Anime

 Dragon Ball was adapted into an anime television metaseries.
-Dragon Ball (1986–89), Dragon Ball Z (1989–96), Dragon Ball Super (2015–18) and Dragon Ball DAIMA (2024–present) are set in a uniform main continuity, while Dragon Ball GT (1996–97) and Super Dragon Ball Heroes (2018–24) explore several alternate continuities.
+Dragon Ball (1986–89), Dragon Ball Z (1989–96), Dragon Ball Super (2015–18) and Dragon Ball Daima (2024–25) are set in a uniform main continuity, while Dragon Ball GT (1996–97) and Super Dragon Ball Heroes (2018–24) explore several alternate continuities.